No, it is actually much worse.

-There is a lot of confusion behind gluten intolerance and its most severe form, celiac disease, and for a perfectly understandable reason.
-Assessing an individual suffering from gluten intolerance and another person diagnosed with celiac disease just by looking at their symptoms will leave you feeling confused too.
+There is a lot of confusion behind gluten intolerance and its most severe form, coeliac disease, and for a perfectly understandable reason.
+Assessing an individual suffering from this type of food intolerance and another person diagnosed with coeliac disease just by looking at their symptoms will leave you feeling confused too.

 The symptoms are the same.

 So if you suffer from abdominal pain, anxiety, bloating, brain fog, constipation, diarrhoea, depression, headache, joint and muscle pain, or skin rashes after eating wheat bread or other gluten-rich foods, you cannot self-diagnose and claim you are sensitive to gluten, or you have coeliac disease.

 Read more: How Does Gluten Intolerance Affect the Body?